skhiggins/ra_guide/README.md

 ## ix.
 Backup of relevant files

-### Relevant files
+### Files to backup
 Relevant files includes any information/documentation that is extremely valuable for the project, e.g,
 1. Administrative/confidential data
+2. Raw Survey Data
-2. Running meetings agendas (as it includes discussions and relevant decisions)
+3. Running meetings agendas (as it includes discussions and relevant decisions)
-3. Documentation/Questionnaires
+4. Documentation/Questionnaires
-4. Any other relevant information for the particular project
+5. Any other relevant information for the particular project

 ### Protocol
 The best practice is to do the backups in a systematic manner.
 Usually every month on a fixed date is the best.
 1. Create the backups and save them in Dropbox
 2. Save the information on an external hard drive
-3. Repeat this process every month
+3. Repeat this process every monthter

+### Backup of Survey Data
+Raw survey data collected by the project team should also be backup.
+Nevertheless, this raw survey data usually contains Personally Identifiable Information (PII).
+To deal with PII we use encrypted files via software such as Boxcryptor or Cryptomator.
+To backup the data on our external hard drive, we should first create a copy of the raw survey data only removing any variable that contains PII, and then you can create a backup on the external hard drive.

 # 2. Keeping files organized
 ## i.
 General project organization